Are you looking for a solution on how to steam fish in a bamboo steamer? Look no further, as this article has all the answers you need!

 Why Is My Steamed Fish Tough?

 There are several reasons why your steamed fish may be tough.
-One possible reason is that the fish needed to be cooked longer, and another is that the cooking temperature needed to be lowered.
+One possible reason is that the fish needed to be cooked longer, and another is that the cooking temperature must be lowered.

 Additionally, the type of fish you’re using can affect the texture – certain types of white fish are more delicate and will cook quicker than other fattier varieties.

-Over-cooking the fish, can cause it to become tough as well.
-If you find this happening regularly, reduce your cooking time or temperature slightly.
+Over-cooking the fish can cause it to become tough as well.
+If this happens regularly, reduce your cooking time or temperature slightly.

 Do You Steam Fish Skin Up Or Down?

 It generally depends on the thickness and type of fish you are steaming.
 For thin-skinned fish like sole or flounder, it is best to steam the fish skin-side down so it doesn’t dry out too quickly.

 However, steam the skin-side up for thicker-skinned fish like trout or salmon to keep it moist while cooking.